Álvaro Uribe: Socio-economic policy

 Companies such as Carbocol, Telecom Colombia, Bancafé, Minercol, and others, which were either already in crisis or considered by the government as overly expensive to maintain under their current spending conditions, were among those restructured or privatized.

-Most direct critics have considered Uribe's administration a key example of a government favoring neoliberal economic policies and argued that it has not addressed the root causes of poverty and unemployment, because continued application of traditional trade and tax policies tend to benefit private and foreign investors over small owners and workers.
+Most direct critics have considered Uribe's administration a key example of a government favoring free-market economic policies.
+Despite his attempt to open up the Colombian economy to compete better on the global stage critics argued that it has not addressed the root causes of poverty and unemployment.
+Since continued application of traditional trade and tax policies tend to benefit private and foreign investors over small owners and workers.
 Unions and labor groups claim that many privatizations and liquidations were done to please the IMF, the World Bank, and multinational companies, and hurt various national industries in the long run.

 Colombia's debt gradually increased yearly; while it stood at 52% of GDP in 2003, it reached 72% in 2010.
 Unemployment remained at a high level (between 11 and 12%) under Uribe's administration.